joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 ## The GROUP BY Operator In SQL

-The next major command to learn in SQL is `GROUP BY`, which can be used to aggregate rows in a table.
+The next major command to learn in SQL is `GROUP BY`, which lets us aggregate rows in a table.

 Supposed for example that we wanted to list the number of ingredients in each recipe.
 We could do this by